 - 1 lb 99% lean ground turkey or chicken

-- 2 cups of frozen roasted corn Trader Joe’s sells this, but feel free to use freshly roasted or another brand
+- 2 cups of frozen corn (I love the Trader Joe's roasted corn)

 - 1 can fat free refried beans I love the Trader Joe's brand